vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-to-0710.md

 ...
 ```

-If the `api.vega.example.com` domain points to your data node, it will obtain the certificate from the Let's Encrypt.
+If the `api.vega.example.com` domain points to your data node, it will obtain the certificate from Let's Encrypt.

-:::note All the differences
+:::note Compare differences
 To see all the differences, we recommend generating a new configuration and compare with your configuration on the node.
-The procedure is described [here](./upgrade-node.md#16-update-data-node-config)
+The procedure is described [in step 16 of how to upgrade a node](./upgrade-node.md#16-update-data-node-config)
 :::

-### 11. Update the vegavisor configuration
+### 11. Update Visor configuration

 ---
 title: Upgrade to 0.71.0